OriNachum/javascript-backend-service-base/README.md

 ## Endpoints

-2 endpoints
+1 endpoints
-root - returns hello world
-/test - returns "works"
+/api - returns a dummy page with uuid

 over 90% of this code was created by ChatGPT